data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/short.md

 The Short Description:

-This talk covers a tool developed for fast, interactive, browser-based visualization of datasets using Jupyter widgets developed for use with yt, a python package used to analyze and visualize volumetric data in a number of scientific domains.
+This talk covers a Jupyter widget built using Rust and WebAssembly for interactive, browser-based visualization of datasets with yt, a python package used to analyze and visualize volumetric data in a number of scientific domains.
 Users can interact and explore datasets of varying sizes with our Jupyter widget.
 We minimize latency that results from data transmission between yt and the